Hostis humani generis: Actual extended usages of the term

 In the Eichmann trial of 1961, the Jerusalem District Court did not explicitly deem Adolf Eichmann a hostis humani generis.
 The prosecution, however, invoked the standard, ultimately cited in the verdict by reference to piracy.

+A 2025 non-fiction historic monograph by Spencer D. Miles, Hostis Humani Generis: The American Aeneid, and the Nature of Progressivism employs the term to contrast John Locke's 'State of War' against Social Gospel / Social Organism driven ideals to restructure society from a paternalistic or 'top-down' perspective.